 For some stations, we track the music that’s played on sample days.
 We estimate playing time by multiplying the information we receive from these days.

-If sample days aren’t possible, we use a method called ‘research and analogy’.
+If sample days aren’t possible, we use a method called research and analogy.
 We look at what’s played for a short period of time to find a fit with a radio station we have tracked.
 We can then apply the analogous station’s play data to calculate royalties.

-This depends on where your work is streamed and how many times it is streamed.
-Royalties are collected through confidential licensing agreements with digital providers, such as Spotify, Deezer, GooglePlay, Apple Music, Soundcloud and Tidal.
+Your royalty amount will depend on where your work is streamed and how many times it is streamed.
+Royalties are collected through confidential licensing agreements with digital service providers such as Spotify, Deezer, Google Play, Apple Music, Soundcloud and Tidal.

-We have worked with digital providers over the past few years to improve royalty deals for our members.
+We have worked with digital service providers over the past few years to improve royalty deals for our members.
 Although the royalty rate for each stream is small, music makers are beginning to see a better return on their music use through streaming services.

-Any video that uses your work needs to be flagged as ‘monetised’ in the YouTube system for rightsholders to be able to collect royalties.
+Any YouTube video that uses your work needs to be flagged as ‘monetised’ in the YouTube system for rightsholders to be able to collect royalties.

 - ICE - for writers published by IMPEL members

 - SOLAR - for writers published by Sony/ATV - EMI